 During the COVID-19 crisis, WIEGO's Focal Cities teams are working with organizations of informal workers to learn how the crisis is affecting their members, and to support their advocacy efforts for short-term relief and longer-term policy change.

-Focal City teams have also conducted research on the impact of the COVID-19 crisis on workers in the informal economy as part of WIEGO’s 12 city study.
+Focal City teams have also conducted research on the impact of the COVID-19 crisis on informal workers as part of WIEGO’s 12 city study.

 Read more about how workers in WIEGO’s Focal Cities are providing essential goods and services during the COVID-19 crisis, and what cities need to do now to provide them with protections and support.